 The experiment was flawed because it was realised later on that the observed interference was due to path length differences and not to the information erasure.
 The quantum wave of the idler photon travels two different paths from double slit to the eraser beamsplitter in the same way as in a Mach-Zehnder interferometer.
-The observed interference cannot be attributed to the information erasure.
-The path difference interference explains also the observed complementary interference patterns at D3 and D4 in the original setup.
+So, the observed interference should not be attributed to information erasure by BSc.
+The path difference interference explains also the observed complementary of the interference patterns at D3 and D4 in the original setup.
 See figure below.

 But why would the state wave actually collapse due to a detector that is ultimately a complex superpositioned quantum state wave itself?
 That assumption is an essential part of the decoherence, superselection, spontaneous collapse or macro hypothesis.

-Information erasure áfter the detector – easier to do
+Information erasure behind the detector – way easier to accomplish